 CA Role installation in in-progress

-Once installation complete close the windows and open open “Active Directory Certificate Services to configure CA on the server.
+Once installation is complete, close the windows and open “Active Directory Certificate Services to configure CA on the server.

 Select “Sub Ordinate CA” and Click Next

-Select “Create a new private key” click next
+Select “Create a new private key” and click Next

-Save the request file from Sub-Ordinate CA with this request file we need to generate New Sub-Ordinate CA certificate from ROOT CA server
+Save the file requested from Sub-Ordinate CA. Using this request file, we need to generate a new Sub-Ordinate CA certificate from the ROOT CA server.

-Open PowerShell with RunAsAdministrator and execute below command to create Sub Ordinate Certificate
+Open PowerShell with run as administrator and execute the below command to create a Sub Ordinate Certificate

 "certreq -submit requestfile.req"